Money Matters

 The bottom line is that costs in the restaurant industry are higher than most.

-We’ve already touched on the fact that your restaurant’s annual turnover depends on a number of variables, so it’s difficult to nail down a realistic figure, particularly when you’re the new kid on the block.
+This makes it difficult to nail down a realistic figure, particularly when you’re the new kid on the block.

 When it comes to calculating profit margins for your restaurant, there are two types you need to know about: gross profit and net profit margins, respectively.

-Restaurant gross profit is what remains after you’ve deducted all the costs of goods sold (CoGS) and is particularly useful when it comes to measuring the day-to-day efficiency of your business.
+Restaurant gross profit is what remains after you’ve deducted all the Costs of Goods Sold (CoGS) and is particularly useful when it comes to measuring the day-to-day efficiency of your business.

 However, it doesn’t factor in things such as running costs, making it just one part of a wider, more detailed picture.